High School to College

 Students who participate in On Course for College activities while still in high school could gain the following advantages:

-Interested students should check with their high school guidance counselor, local CTE school, or contact Jennifer Donohue at the On Course for College office at 207-760-1198 for more information.
+Interested students should check with their high school guidance counselor, local CTE school, or contact Sarah Bushey at 207-760-1198 for more information.

 Dual Enrollment

-Funds and course space are limited and are available on a first-come, first-qualified, first-served basis.
-Interested students should contact their high school guidance counselor to complete the registration process.
+Interested students should contact their high school guidance counselor to begin the registration process.

 Concurrent Enrollment